In this section

 Wageline can help with questions about awards and employment agreements.

-Industrial Relations Commissions can also help if you have a complaint about your award or agreement.
+Industrial Relations Commission can help if you have a complaint about your award or agreement.

 Queensland Ombudsman investigates complaints about the State Public Sector (government agencies or departments).